camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/power-automate.md

 :::info
 Starting from Camunda Platform 8.1, it is possible to continue the Camunda process or start a new one using the HTTP webhook Connector.
-Please refer to the [documentation for an up-to-date version](../../../../../docs/components/connectors/out-of-the-box-connectors/power-automate.md#using-webhook-connector-as-callback-endpoint) to learn more about this feature.
 :::

 #### Get Bearer token with Postman